-Now, while it won’t ruin your soap, it can be irritating to make beautiful soap creations that end up sweating… so let’s take a look at the following tips to keep your soaps protected from those pesky little water droplets:
+While it won’t ruin your soap, soap sweating can be irritating when you're making beautiful homemade soap.
+Let’s take a look at the following tips to keep your soaps protected from those pesky little water droplets.

 To prevent your soaps from attracting moisture in your environment, try shrink wrapping or wrapping them in plastic immediately after they are done curing.
 This will ensure that your product is airtight and helps avoid any chance of sweating.
 What an easy solution!